 Avoid NHS Waiting Time for laminectomy

 Laminectomy is performed to reduce pressure on the spine of the canal.
-With the help of this surgical treatment abroad lumbar spinal stenosis and spondylosis is treated.
-Spine surgery abroad usually uses implants, thus attaining greater stability in the particular stage of the spine.
+With the help of this surgical treatment abroad lumbar spinal stenosis and spondylosis are treated.
+Spine surgery abroad usually uses implants, thus attaining greater stability in a particular stage of the spine.
 During laminectomy small part of the bone is taken out located in the back part of the lumbar canal.
-Spine surgery abroad provides feeling of immediate relief, pain is reduced.
-Still pain in legs, insensibility and weakness can last for several weeks after the spine surgery abroad.
+Spine surgery abroad provides a feeling of immediate relief, pain is reduced.
+Still, pain in the legs, insensibility and weakness can last for several weeks after the spine surgery abroad.

 Avoid NHS Waiting Time for foraminotomy

-Foraminotomy takes pressure off of a nerve in your spinal column.
-During foraminotomy small part of the bone and other tissues are taken out that compress nerves of the spine at its exit from the spinal vertebra.
-Majority of patients immediately feel relief and disturbing symptoms goes away completely.
-In separate cases pain stays for few days after the spine surgery abroad.
+Foraminotomy takes the pressure off of a nerve in your spinal column.
+During foraminotomy, a small part of the bone and other tissues are taken out that compress nerves of the spine at its exit from the spinal vertebra.
+The majority of patients immediately feel relief and disturbing symptoms goes away completely.
+In separate cases, the pain stays for a few days after the spine surgery abroad.

 Avoid NHS Waiting Time for microdiscectomy

 Microdiscectomy can be performed in every part of the spine – cervical, chest or lumbar.
-Spine surgeon reaches the damaged disc from the back through muscles and bones.
-Spine surgeon reaches the disc by performing opening of the spinal canal – fenestration.
-There are different surgical tools and methods to perform discectomy.
-Opened technique uses big incision in the skin and lifting of muscles, in order surgeon could directly see the anatomy.
-Minimally invasive technique that is called Microdiscectomy uses small incision into the skin and discectomy is performed under the control of microscope.
-Microdiscectomy is performed to treat herniated lumbar disc and eliminate pain in legs related to that.
-Minimally invasive technique provides smaller traumatisation of tissues and can reduce recovery time. ou can significantly reduce NHS waiting time for spine surgery like microdiscectomy if you chose to have it abroad and get NHS refund.
+The spine surgeon reaches the damaged disc from the back through muscles and bones.
+The spine surgeon reaches the disc by performing the opening of the spinal canal – fenestration.
+There are different surgical tools and methods to perform a discectomy.
+The opened technique uses a big incision in the skin and lifting of muscles, in order surgeon could directly see the anatomy.
+A minimally invasive technique that is called Microdiscectomy uses a small incision into the skin and discectomy is performed under the control of the microscope.
+Microdiscectomy is performed to treat herniated lumbar disc and eliminate pain in the legs related to that.
+The minimally invasive technique provides smaller traumatisation of tissues and can reduce recovery time.
+You can significantly reduce NHS waiting time for spine surgery like microdiscectomy if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for Cervical discectomy

 Cervical (neck part) discectomy, it can be very effective to eliminate pain caused by the compressed nerve rootlets and stenosis of the spine.
-During the spine surgery abroad intervertebral disc or several discs are surgically removed.
-Cervical discectomy is performed through small incision in the frontal part of the neck.
-After taking out of the disc space between vertebras are replaced with artificial implant of the disc to maintain correct distance between vertebras that is physiologically secured by disc.
+During spine surgery abroad intervertebral disc or several discs are surgically removed.
+Cervical discectomy is performed through a small incision in the frontal part of the neck.
+After taking out of the disc space between vertebras is replaced with an artificial implant of the disc to maintain the correct distance between vertebras that is physiologically secured by the disc.